leahcolleen/leahcolleen/README.md

 ## Work experience

+#### John Lewis Partnership (August 2014 – Current)
+*Retail assistant*

+*	Able to train new partners in company procedures
+*	Handle large amounts of cash and responsible for safe deposits upon the closing of the store
+*	Administered customer complaints and queries efficiently
+*	Responsible for the management of my time when given a list of tasks to complete
+*	Arranged staff activities and competitions at Christmas to boost morale during the Covid-19 pandemic

 #### Makers Academy (August to November 2021)

 * Designed and built web applications using Ruby, JavaScript and Ruby on Rails